apicalshark/quantum-launcher/docs/FORKS.md

   (with different branding), avoid using the name “QuantumLauncher” in ways that suggest affiliation or endorsement.

-# On Monetisation/Competition
+# On Monetization/Competition

-While GPLv3 does not prohibit monetisation, aggressively promoting a minimally changed fork or profiting off someone else's work without significant improvement or credit is considered unethical
+While GPLv3 does not prohibit monetization, aggressively promoting a minimally changed fork or profiting off someone else's work without significant improvement or credit is considered unethical